 Sensing that it was time for a new challenge, Ritchie jumped at an opportunity at You.i TV, a local Ottawa startup that makes apps for entertainment companies.
 She hasn’t looked back since.
 “I have daily challenges now,” says Ritchie.

 “Learn how to code” might have become a bit of a punchline in recent years — a career panacea bandied around a little too eagerly by tech workers.

 At the same time, the tech industry continues to face a shortage of skilled developers and other technology staff, and coding schools and bootcamps have never been more popular.

 Learning technical skills and upgrading your career is a good idea even if you like your corporate job.
 And the best way to do that is land a technical role at a startup.

-That’s the theory behind a recently launched Toronto-based startup, Hatchways, which aims to help career-shifters with nontraditional backgrounds find work in the tech industry as software engineers.
+That’s the theory behind Toronto-based firm Hatchways, which aims to help career-shifters with nontraditional backgrounds find work in the tech industry as software engineers.

 What exactly is a career-shifter?
 Hatchways co-founder Jaclyn Ling describes them as someone who’s eager to learn technical skills as a way to future-proof their career.

 “They’re in a job and they don’t see that job existing 10 years from now,” says Ling.
 “They’re thinking about: what are the careers of the future, and how can I prepare myself for that?”